yujieho/Diffusion_Maps/README.md

 :round_pushpin: Construction 1, `DM_AnnLeeMethod.ipynb`, is my first sight to diffusion maps.
 - Based on [Ann Lee's Matlab code](https://reurl.cc/E3Ykv).
-- Allows one to increase the time parameter $t$ in the diffusion process.
+- Allows one to increase the time parameter *t* in the diffusion process.
 (I found the process is not necessary for my data set to have good results since they are small, so I omitted this process in the following constructions.)

 :round_pushpin: Construction 2, `DM_ManorMethod.ipynb`, improved version of construction 1.